ecepulse/software-competition/README.md

   3. In the root of the folder, make a file called `level.txt` and put the level you/your team is choosing to compete at.
   4. Zip up all your files into 1 .zip file, and email it `aagandh2@illinois.edu` with the subject `ECE Pulse 2016 Software Competition Submission`.

-Your team may only make one submission per team.
+Your team may only make one submission per team, so make sure to send your email at the end.

 ## Location